Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes

-Table \ref{tab:anal_CA} summarizes the results in comparison to Q-MGP and SPDE-nonstationary.
-All parameters are similarly estimated by G-BAG and Q-MGP, and the effect of the distance to the nearest fire appears insignificant in that the 95\% CIs of $\beta$ from both models contain zero.
-Although the fitted $\beta$ is significantly negative from SPDE-nonstationary, it is likely misled due to unexplained space-time variations after fitting spatiotemporal random effects (see Figure \ref{anal:CA_res} in Supporting Material \ref{s:anal-CA}).
-Comparing residuals of SPDE-nonstationary and those of G-BAG, subtracting fitted $\vt{w}$ from $\vt{y}$, the former exhibit apparent spatial patterns unlike the latter.
-These patterns are rarely explained by $x(\vt{t})\beta$ either because the fitted $\beta$ (-0.038) is small compared to the residuals ranging from -6 to 6.
-We observe that the spatiotemporal random effects from SPDE-nonstationary tend to underestimate PM2.5 when the true PM2.5 is high and overestimate when it is low.
-Much larger $\tau^2$ fitted by the SPDE model than that by G-BAG also corroborates this remaining variability.
-These suggest that the nonstationarity via location-specific spatial range is insufficient to fully characterize the cause and removal of air pollution affected by wind directions in CA over the time period of interest.
+Table \ref{tab:anal_CA} summarizes model fitting results.
+G-BAG and the fixed-DAG model produce similar parameter estimates, and the effect of the distance to the nearest fire appears insignificant in that the 95\% CIs of $\beta$ from both models contain zero.
+Although the fitted $\beta$ is significantly negative from SPDE-nonstationary, it is likely misled due to unexplained space-time variations after fitting spatiotemporal random effects.
+Figure \ref{anal:CA_res} illustrates clear spatiotemporal patterns in residuals of the SPDE model.
+SPDE-nonstationary underestimates PM2.5 when the true PM2.5 is high and overestimates when the true PM2.5 is low.
+Much larger estimate for $\tau^2$ by the SPDE model than by G-BAG also corroborates remaining variability.
+These suggest that the nonstationarity via location-specific spatial range is insufficient to fully characterize the cause and removal of air pollution affected by wind directions in California over this time period.

-According to Table \ref{tab:anal_CA}, G-BAG yields smaller errors than the other two models and bolsters the accuracy of uncertainty quantification compared to Q-MGP in terms of prediction across the whole period.
-A detailed comparison is illustrated in Figure \ref{anal:CA_pred} in Supporting Material \ref{s:anal-CA} by which we confirm that the G-BAG approach improves prediction by a large margin at each time point especially over the fixed-DAG approach.
-We achieved down to 60\% reduction in prediction errors.
-These results signify that the unknown DAG approach and construction of nonstationarity via the inferred directions help enhance performance in this application.
+Table \ref{tab:anal_CA} shows that G-BAG yields smaller errors than the other two models and better accuracy of uncertainty quantification in prediction than the fixed-DAG model.
+A detailed comparison is illustrated in Figure S16 in Supplementary Material S4 by which we confirm that the G-BAG model improves prediction by a large margin at each time point especially over the fixed-DAG model.
+We achieved up to 50\% reduction in prediction errors.
+These results signify that the unknown DAG approach and construction of nonstationarity via inferred directions help enhance prediction performance in this application.